Sabbat's self-titled debut E.P. was released on Evil Records in June

 came during the dismal period where Mayhem was the sole bearer of the black flame in Norway, just a few weeks before Dead's

 suicide.
-The album title, Envenom, is quite appropriate, as this seems to be the logical
+The album title, Envenom, is quite appropriate, as this seems to be the

-evolution of Venom's sound, had they not abandoned their path.
+logical evolution of Venom's sound, had they not abandoned their path.

-The material present on this record covers a lot of
+The material present on this record covers a

-have always been integral to their sound, with their own style and interpretation.
+which have always been integral to their sound, with their own style and interpretation.
 Elizaveat takes his cues from guitarists

 such as Mantas and the Shermann / Denner combination, mixing thrash-heavy riffs with incredibly well thought-out solos.
 While